 Michigan has 730 inland lakes that are deemed "public access lakes" (Table 1.3).
-The list of public access lakes includes lakes with a public boat launch and a lake surface area of at least 50 acres as well as a few recreationally important small lakes (less than 50 acres) that have public boat launches.
+The list of public access lakes includes lakes with a public boat launch and a lake surface area of at least 25 acres.
 There are 345 public access lakes located in the southern Lower Peninsula, 219 in the northern Lower Peninsula, and 166 in the Upper Peninsula.
 The average public access lake size is 341 acres in the southern Lower Peninsula, 1,342 acres in the northern Lower Peninsula, and 731 acres in the Upper Peninsula.

 Michigan has 156 inland lakes that are deemed "cisco lakes" (Table 1.3).
 The cisco (Coregonus artedi) is a member of a trout and salmon (Salmonidae) subfamily that usually occupies the cooler and deeper niches of high-quality freshwater inland lakes and many parts of the Great Lakes.
 In North America, cisco can be found from Alaska to New England.
 Ciscos are, or were, present in at least 156 lakes in 41 Michigan counties ranging from the Indiana border to Keweenaw County in the Upper Peninsula.
 The cisco is currently identified as a state threatened species pursuant to the NREPA.
 Ciscos require relatively deep inland lakes with cool, well-oxygenated waters.
-During summer stratification, cisco are rarely found in waters above 20°C or at dissolved oxygen concentrations less than 3.0 parts per million.
+During summer stratification, cisco are rarely found in waters above 20°C or at dissolved oxygen concentrations less than 3.0 parts per million, or milligrams per liter (mg/L).
 This species is very sensitive to habitat degradation and has been extirpated from lakes where these minimum thermal and dissolved oxygen conditions are not met.
-In 2003, the Michigan Department of Natural Resources (MDNR) initiated a study to assess the status of the cisco populations in Michigan.
-The intent of this ongoing study is to identify inland lakes in which populations are extant and increase awareness of this species so that protective best management practices are promoted.
+The Michigan Department of Natural Resources (MDNR) has identified inland lake Cisco populations as a focal species through the Wildlife Action Plan and is developing an "Inland Lake Cisco Management Plan" that identifies information needs. provides conservation strategies to reduce the effects of climate change, eutrophication, and other threats, and identifies priority lakes and lakesheds for conservation.
+In support of these efforts, MDNR is compiling and analyzing data on the status and trends of Cisco populations as well as habitat and water quality data from sources including MDNR, EGLE, and the Michigan Clean Water